 The hike starts off with a slight incline and after roughly 5-10 minutes you are greeted with the most beautiful bamboo forest.
 It took us about 20-25 minutes to get to the tower.
 When climbing the tower, there are strong winds blowing from all directions.
 At the top of the tower, the winds at some points make the whole tower shake and can be quite scary – but the view and different perspective is just something you just can’t miss!
 Click here to see more hikes on Oahu.

 27. Visit Waimanalo Beach Park

 Located on the East Coast of Oahu, Waimanalo Beach Park is a beautiful white sand beach and is a great alternative to Lanikai Beach if parking is full.
 Being only typically 20 minutes away from Lanikai, and right next to Hālona Blowhole and Cockroach Cove, make’s this beach very practical if you’re trying to visit as much of Oahu as possible.
-Click here to check out more Top Oahu Beaches.
+Click here to check out the 15 Best Oahu Beaches.

 28. Visit the Sunflower fields

 There’s something special about sunflower fields that you cannot miss.
 I can guarantee that once you arrive, your whole mood for the rest of the day will be filled with happiness.
 Located on North Shore Oahu – Entrance is free to the beautiful sunflower fields, while the only thing that will cost money is parking – which is only $5.
 There are only certain allotted times for visiting, so make sure to check out the website we provided below to see if they’re open.
 Click here for more things to do in the North Shore.

 29. Cliff Jump at Waimano Falls